christopher-kapic/tickertab-saas/README.md

+# TickerTab

+### To do:

+- pages/api/historicals
+- pages/api/chain
+- pages/calculator
+  - search
+  - display the calculator for /\[ticker\]

-# Next.js Subscription Payments Starter
+# This project was bootstrapped with Next.js Subscription Payments Starter

 The all-in-one starter kit for high-performance SaaS applications.